HMS Shearwater (1900)

 HMS Shearwater was a sloop launched in 1900.
-She served on the Pacific Station and in 1915 was transferred to the Royal Canadian Navy as HMCS Shearwater, serving as a submarine depot ship until 1919.
+She served on the Royal Navy's Pacific Station and in 1915 was transferred to the Royal Canadian Navy as HMCS Shearwater, serving as a submarine depot ship until 1919.
 She was sold to the Western Shipping Company in May 1922 and renamed Vedas.

 Construction and design

 Shearwater was laid down at Sheerness Dockyard on 1 February 1899, and floated out of dock when she was launched on 10 February 1900 by Lady Bowden-Smith, wife of Sir Nathaniel Bowden-Smith, Commander-in-Chief, The Nore.
 The ship had a length overall of 204 ft and was 180 ft between perpendiculars.
 Shearwater had a beam of 33 ft and a draught of 11 ft 6 in.
 The ship displaced 980 tons and had a complement of 130.

 The Condor class was constructed of steel to a design by William White, the Royal Navy Director of Naval Construction.
 The bridge was located on the poop deck and the ships were designed with a clipper bow and a slightly raked funnel.
 Shearwater was powered by a Thames Iron Works three-cylinder vertical triple-expansion steam engine developing 1400 ihp from four Belleville boilers and driving twin screws.
 This gave the ships a maximum speed of 13 kn under power with a range of 3000 nmi at 10 kn.